 Spiritual, Moral, Social and Cultural: SMSC

-Students are involved in determining themes and issues for the school through community and school councils creating our Junior Leadership Team (JLT) all of which are democratically elected each year.
+Students are involved in determining themes and issues for the school through year group and school councils creating our Junior Leadership Team (JLT) all of which are democratically elected each year.
 They have ensured that the school is aware of key issues for students and have guided decisions on areas such as capital spending projects and the way in which the site is supervised.

 The JLT has met with local community leaders in order to identify ways of developing local provision for young people.
 Students are increasingly taking a lead role in the local community.
 They have been involved in young people’s local leadership events, environmental projects and have taken the lead in a number of cultural projects through our partnerships with Mickleover community groups.